chinmobi/gin-mvc/README.md

 * `controller` - Define controller handers for handling requests.

-* `ctx` - Provide request scale context while handling requests.
+* `ctx` - Provide request scale context while handling requests, especially for auth security.

-* `ctx/security` - Provide authentication and authorization while handling requests.

 * `db` - Manage the data-stores' connections (`redis`, `mongodb`, `prosgres`, etc...), and provide the DAOs(data access objects) that used for `model`.